syncfusion-content/javascript-docs/js/Grid/Exporting.md

 * enableRTL
 * cssClass

 To ignore the additional desired grid  properties on exporting use  [`addIgnoreOnExport `](https://help.syncfusion.com/api/js/ejgrid#methods:addignoreonexport "addIgnoreOnExport ") method.
-Here we ignored fitlerSettings so while exporting it will be exported without filtering applied.
+Here we ignored filterSettings so while exporting it will be exported without filtering applied.

 The snippet for this is.